Mack Sennett: Sound films

-Sennett made a reasonably smooth transition to sound films, releasing them through Earle Hammons's Educational Pictures.
-Sennett occasionally experimented with color.
-He was also the first to get a talkie short subject on the market in 1928.
 In 1932, he was nominated for the Academy Award for Live Action Short Film in the comedy division for producing The Loud Mouth (with Matt McHugh, in the sports-heckler role later taken in Columbia Pictures remakes by Charley Chase and Shemp Howard).
 Sennett also won an Academy Award in the novelty division for his film Wrestling Swordfish, also in 1932.
-On March 25, 1932, he became a United States citizen.
+He directed at least two two-reel comedies under the pseudonym Michael Emmes (the "Emmes" representing Sennett's initials): Hawkins and Watkins Inc. and Young Onions (both 1932).